Kenya | Main dish

 5

-Remove meat from grill, rest 5 minutes, then chop into pieces on a wooden board.
-Serve with kachumbari and ugali.
+Rest the meat briefly, then chop into pieces and serve with kachumbari and ugali.